Java Memory Model

 - (foo == 3, bar == 1)

-This previous example is an optimisation that the JVM is allowed to do.
-The JVM can do much more complex optimisations, however the outcome might be unexpected the a multi-threaded world!
-But why optimise then ?
+This previous example is an optimization that the JVM is allowed to do.
+The JVM can do much more complex optimizations, however, the outcome might be unexpected in a multi-threaded world!
+But why optimize then?
 The answer: memory access latency!

-A machine can have multi processors, and (at some level) each processors have its own cache, which means, each processor loads only the values it needs for it operations.
+A machine can have multiprocessors, and (at some level) each processor has its cache, which means, each processor loads only the values it needs for its operations.

 Lets we have two processors and the following program: